Gridiffin/pcds2030_dashboard/.github/implementations/fix_user_deletion_foreign_key_constraint.md

 - [x] Modify all user listing queries to exclude inactive users by default
 - [x] Add option to show inactive users separately

-### Step 5: ✅ Test Implementation
+### Step 5: ⏳ Test Implementation

-- [x] Test deletion of users with no references
+- [ ] Test deletion of users with no references
-- [x] Test deletion of users with program references
+- [ ] Test deletion of users with program references
-- [x] Test reassignment functionality
+- [ ] Test soft delete functionality
-- [x] Test soft delete functionality
+- [ ] Test UI flow and error messages

 ## Files to Modify